cheb-smix/checkers/README.md

     - [Outdated] cordova-plugin-network-information
     - [Outdated] cordova-plugin-vibration
     - [Outdated] cordova-plugin-screen-orientation
+    - [Outdated] cordova-custom-config [to be able to insert meta-data into manifest]
+    - [Outdated] cordova-plugin-localization-strings [to have app name locales in the device app list]
 - Use `cordova platform add android` to add android platform (the above-mentioned plugins will be installed automatically)
 - Use `sudo apt install android-sdk` to install Android SDK
 - Install java using `sudo apt install openjdk-8-jdk`